A public opinion poll on behalf of The Independent.

 Categories: Politics | Public and communities | Social | UK

-Methodology Note: ComRes telephoned a random sample of 1003 GB adults on 21st October 2010.
-Data were weighted to be demographically representative of all GB adults.
-ComRes is a member of the British Polling Council and abides by its rules.
+ComRes telephoned a random sample of 1000 GB adults on October 29 and 30, 2010.
+Data were weighted to be representative of all adults and by past vote.